The best NFL stadium food on offer to its ffans, from Brat-in-a-Blanket at Lambeau Field to the Gridiron Burger Challenge in Arizona.

 - 12 ounces of fries

-- Lettuce, Pickles, and Tanker Sauce all on a 10-inch bun
+- Lettuce, Pickles as well as Tanker Sauce all on a 10-inch bun

 Whoa.
 How can this not feature on our list of NFL stadiums with the best food?!